yogeshbuilds/Discord_MCP_Server/README.md

 # Discord MCP Server

-A Model Context Protocol (MCP) server that allows you to send messages to Discord channels directly from Cursor.
+A MCP server that allows you to send messages to Discord channels directly from Cursor.

 ## Features